sbu-python-class/python-science/content/10-testing/pytest.md

   * e.g., `assert 1 == 0` will fail with an exception

-* We can add a message for more context: `assert x >= 0, f"expected positive number, but got {x}"`

-* pytest also does some magic under the hood to add more details about what exactly went wrong, which we will see below
+* pytest does some magic under the hood to add more details about what exactly went wrong, which we will see below

 ## Simple pytest example